Anand3799/AsianHomeoCare/Documentation/NEW_PATIENT_WORKFLOW.md

    - Patient name
    - Golden badge: "🆕 NEW" with user-plus icon
    - 45-minute duration
-3. Doctor knows this is first-time patient
+3. Doctor knows this is first-time patient and conducts consultation
-4. Doctor completes appointment and sets:
+4. After consultation, **staff completes appointment** and sets:
-   - Reason for visit
    - Next visit date (if needed)
    - Notes
 5. On completion: